“Bring your attention back to the breath.”

 Bring awareness, observe, and soften where you can, by staying with your breath and the sensations in your body, rather than the thoughts of failure, checking out, and avoidance offered up by the mind.

-This article is part of a developing series for Be Here Now Network, exploring the 8 Limbs of Yoga, and the ways in which we can deepen our yoga practice by taking it’s teachings off the mat, and into our daily grind.
+This article is part of a developing series for Be Here Now Network, exploring the 8 Limbs of Yoga, and the ways in which we can deepen our yoga practice by taking its teachings off the mat, and into our daily grind.
+Continue the series by discovering the first limb of yoga, The Yamas.

-This article was written for Be Here Now Network and is not to be replicated without consent of the author or the site.
+This article was written for Be Here Now Network and is not to be replicated without consent.